hydraulic-institute/edb/source/03_fluid-flow-III/05_fr-loss-ps.md

 The bulk velocity will fall into one of the regions previously discussed.
-Once it has been determined in which region the design velocity will occur, the appropriate correlations for determining pipe friction loss value(s) may be selected.
-The following describes the procedure to be used for estimating pipe friction loss in each of the regions.
+Once it has been determined in which region the design velocity will occur, the appropriate correlations for determining pipe frictional loss value(s) may be selected.
+The following describes the procedure to be used for estimating pipe frictional losses in each of the regions.

 **Region 1**: The upper limit of Region 1 in Figure 3 (Point B) is designated v<sub>max.</sub> The value